plomgrading/plom/doc/source/hw_processing.rst

 * We know an unused paper-number to which we can assign this work.
 * We know (or can reasonably guess) which questions appear on which pages of a given HW pdf -- i.e., a question-mapping.

-We will also need a running server with the properties listed below.
+We will also need a running server with the following properties.
+(Notes on setting this up are provided below.)

-* We know the server credentials of an active user from the 'manager' group.
+* The server has an active user from the 'manager' group, whose credentials we know.
 * The server contains an assessment specification that details the number of questions, the point value for each, etc.
 * The server contains an assessment source PDF compatible with the specification just mentioned.
 * The server has allocated enough test-papers to ensure the database has at least one paper per student.
 (Internally, the allocation corresponds to a Paper-Question-Version mapping, or `pqvmap`.
 On the web-based user interface, users can set this up on the page headed "Manage the number of papers and the paper-question-version database".)